Ariston Stuck Ignition Switch or Moisture in Ignition System

 Possible Causes

-Liquid spill causing shorted ignition switch, Stuck or broken ignition microswitch under a knob, Faulty spark generator stuck in trigger mode
+Liquid spill causing a shorted ignition switch, Stuck or broken ignition microswitch under a knob, Faulty spark generator stuck in trigger mode

 How to Fix / Troubleshooting

 Safety: Turn off power to the cooktop to stop the clicking.
-Close gas supply if you smell gas.
+Close the gas supply if you smell gas.

 • Check knobs: Remove the control knobs and inspect the ignition microswitches.
 Ensure none are stuck in the pressed position.
 Clean and dry around them.